socialchorus/Attribute-Access-Controllable/doc/blog-post.md

 One of the many pleasures of working at Pivotal Labs is that we are encouraged to release some of our work as open source.
 Often during the course of our engagements, we write code that might have wide-spread use.
 Due to the nature of our contracts, we can not unilaterally release such code.
 Those rights belong to the client.
 And rightly so.
 So, it is an even greater pleasure when one of our clients believes in "giving back" to the community, as well.

-One such example is this modest gem, `attribute-access-controllable` which allows you to control read-only access at the _attribute_ level, on a per-instance basis.
+One such example is this modest gem, `attribute_access_controllable` which allows you to control read-only access at the _attribute_ level, on a per-instance basis.
 For example, let's say that you have a model `Person` with an attribute `birthday`, which, for security purposes, cannot be changed once this attribute is set (except, perhaps, by an administrator with extraordinary privileges).
 Any future attempts to change this attribute will result in a validation error.

 e.g.